-From a tuk-tuk, we see trails of military police going into action on January 3, just before the alleged unlawful assassinations.
+From a tuk-tuk, we see droves of military police going into action on the 3rd of January, just before the alleged unlawful assassinations.

-My girlfriend and I recently returned from a vacation in Cambodia, where tourism has been growing since the country enjoyed its only ever UN-sanctioned elections in 1993.
-Now, enough stability has been created for hordes of bucket-list backpackers and Xanaxed-up boat-partiers to be herded through the ancient temples at Siem Reap, or sent out of their minds at beach parties in Sihanoukville, or sold the cigarette lighters of dead soldiers at the gift shop near Phnom Penh’s killing fields.
+My girlfriend and I recently returned from a holiday in Cambodia, where tourism has been growing ever since the country enjoyed its only ever UN-sanctioned elections in 1993.
+Now, enough stability has been created for hordes of bucket-list backpackers and Xanax'd-up boat-partiers to be herded through the ancient temples at Siem Reap, or sent out of their minds at beach parties in Sihanoukville, or buy the cigarette lighters of dead soldiers at the gift shop near Phnom Penh’s killing fields.

 During our time there, all hell broke loose.
-As VICE reported, peaceful protests in Phnom Penh by garment factory workers turned into a bloodbath in January when military police opened fire on crowds with AK-47s, killing five and injuring many more.
-A day later, Prime Minister Hun Sen, a remnant of Pol Pot's Khmer Rouge regime, passed an emergency law banning all forms of public demonstration.
-With continued protest coming from the opposition Cambodia National Rescue Party (CNRP), many claim there's a new anti-authoritarian fervor growing in the country, with people hoping to overturn Hun Sen's dictatorship and finally banish the legacy of the Khmer Rouge dictatorship.
+As VICE reported, peaceful protests in Phnom Penh by garment factory workers turned into a bloodbath when military police opened fire on crowds with AK-47s, killing five and injuring many more.
+A day later, Prime Minister Hun Sen – a remnant of Pol Pot's Khmer Rouge regime – passed an emergency law banning all forms of public demonstration.
+With continued protest coming from the opposition Cambodia National Rescue Party (CNRP), many claim there's a new anti-authoritarian fervour growing in the country, with people hoping to overturn Hun Sen's dictatorship and finally banish the legacy of the Khmer Rouge dictatorship.

 Pulling up outside CNRP headquarters

-As we moved on, the conversation returned to Freedom Park—the symbolic site of free speech that has become an epicenter for the snowballing protest movement in recent months.
-Sochua warned us not to do anything too conspicuous in Cambodia, or we'd be "clamped down."
+As we moved on, the conversation returned to Freedom Park – the symbolic site of free speech that has become an epicentre for the snowballing protest movement in recent months.
+Sochua warned us not to do anything too conspicuous in Cambodia, or we'd be "clamped down" upon ourselves.
 When I asked her to be our guide she laughed at the idea, saying she didn't stand a chance of being let near the site right now.
 But two of her younger male interns dutifully offered to moped us across to the now desolate stone expanse.

-Across a dimly lit table in the upstairs bar, we discussed the many, and often confusing, tiers of Cambodian police hierarchy over a lemonade.
-"You have the bodyguards of the prime minister, and they are in their thousands—Battalion 70.
-Then you have Brigade 911—the paratroopers.
+Across a dimly lit table in the upstairs bar, we discussed the many, and often confusing tiers of Cambodian police hierarchy over a lemonade.
+"You have the body guards of the Prime Minister and they are in their thousands – Battalion 70.
+Then you have Brigade 911 – the paratroopers.
 Then you have the military police; among the military police you have many kinds many of police groups.
 Then, below that, you have what you would call the civilian police.
-They are civilians, but they stand with the police.
-Some are maybe police-trained to some degree; some are just thugs organized by the police and the CPP.”
+They are civilians but they stand with the police, some are maybe police–trained to some degree, some are just thugs organised by the police and the CPP.”

-Then she moved on to the controversial “Blackheads,” basically a government-backed militia of vandals, so-called because they tend to wear helmets.
+Then she moved on to the controversial “Blackheads” – basically a government-backed militia of hoolies, so-called because they tend to wear helmets.
 “They are used to suppress, but also to make peaceful protests appear more violent, to stir things up to justify a police clampdown.
 Many protests crowds are mostly women and monks, meditating.
-It gets late in the day and all is fine and quiet; then gangs arrive with marbles and start shooting women and monks.
+It gets late in the day and all is fine and quiet, then gangs arrive with marbles and start shooting women and monks.
 Then, moments later, the police appear."

 A policeman at Freedom Park takes the weight off his feet

-"Then there is another group known as 'the Pagoda Boys.'
-These guys live in these pagodas, and when they are called out to crack down on us, they know exactly what to do, whom to get orders from, and they go straight in.
-If it's monks involved in the protests, they just hit the monk; they'll kill the monk, and they don’t care.
+"Then there is another group known as ‘the Pagoda Boys’.
+These guys live in these pagodas and when they are called out to crack down on us, they know exactly what to do, who to get orders from and they go straight in.
+If it's monks involved in the protests they just hit the monk, they'll kill the monk and they don’t care.
 And with those robes, it's hard to run, y'know?”

-When I Skyped with Brad Adams, Asia director for Human Rights Watch, from an Australian-themed cocktail bar on a day trip to Sihanoukville, he agreed that the hired thugs were an integral part of the CPP’s state apparatus.
+When I skyped Brad Adams – Asia Director for Human Rights Watch – from an Australian-themed cocktail bar on a day-trip to Sihanoukville, he agreed that the hired thugs were an integral part of the CPP’s state apparatus.
 "It's a very scary and ingrained element of how they police," he said, recounting horror stories from protests in the late 90s, part of his ten years as a UN worker in Cambodia.